-- 1. Ensure that the generator is OFF. - 2.
-Set the generator's main circuit breaker to the OFF (or OPEN) position. - 3.
-Turn OFF all circuit breakers/electrical loads that will be supplied by the generator. - 4.
-Turn on the utility power supply to the transfer switch using the means provided (such as a utility main line circuit breaker).
+- 1. Verify that generator is OFF. - Set the generator main circuit breaker to OFF or OPEN. - 3.
+Turn OFF all circuit breakers/electrical loads that will be supplied by the generator. - Turn on the utility power supply to the transfer switch using the means provided (such as a utility main line circuit breaker). - 5.
+Use an accurate AC voltmeter to check utility power source voltage across transfer switch terminals N1 and N2.
+Nominal line-to-line voltage should be 220/230/240 volts AC.
+If voltage is not correct, verify AC output and wiring from utility source to N1 and N2 lugs at transfer switch. - Check utility power source voltage across terminals N1 and the transfer switch neutral lug; then across terminal N2 and neutral.
+Nominal line-to-

-The transfer switch is now electrically "hot."
-Contact with "hot" parts will result in extremely hazardous and possibly fatal electrical shock.
-Proceed with caution.

-- 5. Use an accurate AC voltmeter to check utility power source voltage across transfer switch terminals N1 and N2.
-Nominal line-to-line voltage should be 240 volts AC.
-If it's not, verify AC output and wiring from utility source to N1 and N2 lugs at transfer switch. - 6.
-Check utility power source voltage across terminals N1 and the transfer switch neutral lug; then across terminal N2 and neutral.
-Nominal line-to-neutral voltage should be 120 volts AC.
-If it's not, verify AC output and wiring from utility source to N1 and N2 lugs at transfer switch. - 7.
+- neutral voltage should be 110 volts AC (if wired with a neutral).
+If voltage is not correct, verify AC output and wiring from utility source to N1 and N2 lugs at transfer switch. - 7.
 When certain that utility supply voltage is compatible with transfer switch and load circuit ratings, turn OFF the utility power supply to the transfer switch. - 8.
 On the generator panel, push the MANUAL button.
-The engine should crank and start. - 9.
-Let the engine warm up for about five minutes to allow internal temperatures to stabilize.
-Then, set the generator's main circuit breaker to its ON (or CLOSED) position.

-Proceed with caution!
-Generator power voltage is now supplied to the transfer switch.
-Contact with live transfer switch parts will result in dangerous and possibly fatal electrical shock.

-10. Connect an accurate AC voltmeter and a frequency meter across transfer switch terminal lugs E1 and E2.
-Voltage should be 238-242 at a frequency of 59.5-60.5 Hertz.
-If it's not, verify that the MLCB is closed and verify AC output and frequency (Hertz or Hz) at the MLCB.
-Also verify wiring from generator to E1 and E2 lugs at transfer switch.

-- 11. Connect the AC voltmeter test leads across terminal lugs E1 and neutral; then across E2 and neutral.
-In both cases, voltage reading should be 119-121 volts AC.
-If it's not, verify that the MLCB is closed and verify AC output between the E1 and E2 of the MLCB and Neutral at the generator.
-Also, verify wiring from generator to E1, E2 ans Neutral lugs at transfer switch. - 12.
-Set the generator's main circuit breaker to its OFF (or OPEN) position. - 13.
-Push the generator's OFF button.
+The engine should crank and start. - Let the engine warm up for about five minutes to allow internal temperatures to stabilize.
+Then, set the generator main circuit breaker to ON or CLOSED. - 10.
+Connect an accurate AC voltmeter and a frequency meter across transfer switch terminal lugs E1 and E2.
+Voltage should be 218-222 at a frequency of 49.5-50.5 Hz.
+If voltage is not correct, verify that the MLCB is closed and verify AC output and frequency (Hertz or Hz) at the MLCB.
+Also verify wiring from generator to E1 and E2 lugs at transfer switch. - 11.
+Connect the AC voltmeter test leads across terminal lugs E1 and neutral; then across E2 and neutral (if wired with a neutral).
+In both cases, voltage reading should be 109-111 volts AC.
+If voltage is not correct, verify that the MLCB is closed and verify AC output between the E1 and E2 of the MLCB and Neutral at the generator.
+Also, verify wiring from generator to E1, E2 and Neutral lugs at transfer switch. - 12.
+Set the generator main circuit breaker to OFF or OPEN. - 13.
+Push the generator OFF button.
 The engine should shut down.